 Fig. 3.
 Half-lapped backboards.

-That’s the cabinetmaking all done barring the interior drawers which will be completed at a later date (the reason for which will be revealed in an upcoming post).
+That’s the cabinetmaking all done barring the interior drawers and tabernacle which will be completed at a later date (the reason for which will be revealed in an upcoming post).

 Fig. 5.
 The ash bureau in-the-white.